9. Scaling#

 9.4.
 Challenges#

 Rapid scaling is a huge challenge, particularly for nonprofit organizations that are often unable to scale rapidly due to funding, workforce, and governance issues.
-These issues can seem overwhelming, but each individual is not insurmountable.
-Executing agreements could be fixed immediately, for instance.
-In fact, it does seem that some agencies have made great strides here in recent years, although others lag.
+These issues as a whole can seem overwhelming, but each individual piece is not insurmountable and may often have simple solutions.
 Patterns of challenges for scaling include

 • Chicken and egg finance.
 Banks are no longer experienced in-house with the due diligence required to review loans for forest health and infrastructure projects.
 To compensate, they ask businesses to return once the business is functioning.
 This chicken and egg situation, akin to not being able to apply for a job out of college w/o experience, is trying for new businesses or existing businesses trialing new technologies.
 This challenge may decline over time but certainly does not help accelerate the pace and scale of forest health treatments at the present moment.

 • Funding & scale.
-Funders often ask for scalable projects but don’t provide the necessary funding or provide enough for startup and not scaling.
+Funders often ask for scalable projects but don’t provide the necessary funding to scale once a project is successful.
 Also, public investment through grants, which is fantastic for trialing new and innovative programs or equipment, is not being leveraged with private funding.

 • Nonprofits scaling pace.
 Nonprofits typically do not scale quickly.
 It’s impossible to scale when you fund many projects based on a reimbursable format, such as funding from most state and federal agencies.